Beware the Article V Convention – No Quick-Fix

 - Is the Constitution flawed?

 I talked about Marbury v.
 Madison earlier.
-I think it is important for us to fully understand this so let me touch on this again.
+I think it is important for us to fully understand this, so let me touch on this again.
 Marbury v.
 Madison, 5 U.S. (1 Cranch) 137; 2 L. Ed.
-60 states clearly that “Certainly all those who have framed written constitutions contemplate them as forming the fundamental and paramount law of the nation, and consequently, the theory of every such government must be, that an act of the legislature, repugnant to the constitution, is void.”
+60 states clearly that “Certainly all those who have framed written constitutions contemplate them as forming the fundamental and paramount law of the nation, and consequently, the theory of every such government must be, that an act of the legislature, repugnant to the constitution, is void.“

 Still, these repeated unconstitutional acts continue – not because the Constitution fails to protect itself, but instead because the people who have sworn an oath to protect it and those who have sworn their allegiance to it have failed to do so.
 Give this some serious thought for just a minute.
 Based on everything we know about government today… based on every broken promise we have ever been given… based on everything we know about the partisan situation before us… do we REALLY see an Article V Convention ending as a “best case” scenario?

 If you still believe that the “best case” can exist with this government, then perhaps that explains why congress can get a 10% approval rating and a 90% re-election rate.
 As for me, I would rather look at this through the eyes of reason.
-If we really want to fix our problems, then perhaps we should figure out a way to enforce what we already have and what is currently NOT being followed and get rid of unconstitutional laws that should not be enforced in the first place.
+If we want to fix our problems, then perhaps we should figure out a way to enforce what we already have and what is currently NOT being followed and eliminate unconstitutional laws that should not be enforced in the first place.
 Perhaps we should try that before allowing others to alter or perhaps contort laws into something much worse.
 Do not blow up the house because the dog urinated on the carpet; train the dog instead.